 GERD is a digestive disorder in which stomach acids, food and fluids flow back into the esophagus.
 It can occur at any age and may be temporary or a long-term issue.
 The danger of untreated GERD is that it can cause health problems such as inflammation of the esophagus, which is a risk factor for esophageal cancer.
-It also may lead to respiratory problems such as asthma, fluid in the lungs, chest congestion, wheezing and pneumonia.
+It also may lead to respiratory problems such as asthma, fluid in the lungs, chest congestion, as well as damaging teeth.

 Recognizing the Symptoms

 Heartburn is the most common symptom, but not everyone experiences this.
-People with GERD also may notice they have bad breath, coughing, abdominal pain, nausea or vomiting.
-Difficulty swallowing and erosion of your teeth also are signs, but this may happen after you have had GERD for a while.
+People with GERD also may experience chronic coughing, chest pain, nausea or vomiting.
+Speak with your doctor or health care team if you have persistent vomiting or difficulty swallowing.

 Diagnosis and Treatment

-Sometimes your doctor can diagnose GERD based on symptoms and medical history.
+Your doctor may assess if you have GERD based on your symptoms and medical history.
 Other times, further testing is necessary, and you will be referred to a gastroenterologist.
-You may need to have a chest X-ray to detect potential breathing problems and lung infections.
-An upper GI series is an X-ray examination of the digestive organs that can provide information about what is happening in your body.
-If needed, an endoscopy — a nonsurgical procedure during which a flexible tube passes through your GI tract to take pictures and tissue samples — may be ordered.
-An instrument called a pH probe can help track the flow of acid from your stomach.
+Testing might include an endoscopy — a nonsurgical procedure during which a flexible tube passes through your GI tract to take pictures and can take tissue samples — may be ordered.
+An instrument called a pH probe may also be used to help track the flow of acid in your stomach.